Handling uploads with React | laravel-medialibrary | Spatie

 }

 There are a couple of different ways to validate files on the frontend.
-These props are available to you: validationRules
+These props are available to you: `validationRules`, `maxItems` and `beforeUpload`.

 **validationRules**

-to accept any type of image, or choose your own set of rules using MIME types.
-Remember, the only valid MIME type of a JPEG/JPG is image/jpeg
+In the `validationRules` object, we've got the `accept` property, which expects an array of MIME types as strings.
+Leave it empty to accept all types of files, set its value to `['image/*']` to accept any type of image, or choose your own set of rules using [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+Remember, the only valid MIME type of a JPEG/JPG is `image/jpeg`!

 **maxItems**